nexmo-se/vonage-deepgram-voice-agent/README.md

 ## What this application does

-It allows connecting voice or video calls to a Deepgram Voice Agent.
+It allows connecting [Voice](https://www.vonage.com/communications-apis/voice/) or [Video](https://www.vonage.com/communications-apis/video/) calls to a [Deepgram Voice Agent](https://deepgram.com/learn/introducing-ai-voice-agent-api) for interaction with an LLM AI Voice Assistant.

 A User interacts with the Agent using voice.
 Real-time transcripts of what the User says as well what the Agent says are also returned.